Nimisherpa3978/N-GATE/README.md

 The project demonstrates how a centralized system can be used to organize government service requests and provide citizens with better visibility into the processing of their requests.

-Note: N-GATE is an academic prototype and is not an official Government of Nepal platform.
-The government agencies and services included in the project are used for demonstration purposes only.

 ⭐ Thanks for checking out N-GATE!